matthewjmiller/Assignment_1.md/Assignment_1_roughdraft.md

  ![Chicken in a towel](https://github.com/Ronimaloni/Assignment_1.md/blob/master/Polish8.jpg)

  While the chicken is still wrapped up, you can trim his beak and toenails if they are too long.
 Take regular nail clippers and trim the tip of the nail, then trim the edges, rounding off the toe nail to make it less sharp and more natural looking.The same can be done for the top part of the chicken's beak.
 Be sure not to trim to far or you will cut their quick and they will begin to bleed a little bit.
-After the chicken’s feathers have completely dried, take baby powder and powder the chicken’s vent (backside or the chicken's butt).
+After the chicken’s feathers have completely dried, take baby powder and powder the chicken’s vent (chicken butt!).
 This prevents manure from caking up and collecting on the feathers around the vent, making a mess.

  ### Show Day Prep